TheLoloS/Copilot-CLI-Unlocker/README.md

 1. Verify the patch was applied by searching for one of your added models inside the `index.js` file.
 2. Double-check your `~/.copilot/config.json` for correct spelling and syntax.
 The model name is case-sensitive and must be an exact match.
 3. Check any updates of Copilot CLI or Copilot-CLI-Unlocker
+4. Check your configuration at https://github.com/settings/copilot/features
-4. Create Issue in this repo
+5. Create Issue in this repo

 ## License